dcbaker/cython/docs/src/tutorial/profiling_tutorial.rst

 That bought us another 1.8 seconds.
 Not the dramatic change we could have expected.
 And why is recip_square still in this table; it is supposed to be inlined, isn't it?
-The reason for this is that Cython still generates profiling code even if the function call is eliminated.
+The reason for this is that Cython0 still generates profiling code even if the function call is eliminated.
 Let's tell it to not profile recip_square any more; we couldn't get the function to be much faster anyway: